Daniel 9: The 70 Weeks Prophecy

 The fourth decree (Nehemiah 2), the wording of which has not been preserved, was simply a reinstatement of Artaxerxes’ original authorization, this time naming Nehemiah to take charge of the project.

 Considering all the options, the decree which most correctly answers to the specifications of Daniel 9:25 was the decree of Artaxerxes to Ezra, recorded in Ezra chapter 7.
-We should therefore date the beginning of the 70 week prophecy of Daniel 9 from the time of that command.
+We should therefore date the beginning of the 70 week prophecy of Daniel 9 from that command; 457 BC.

 Determining the date of the decree